anish-kondepudi-interview-material/walmart-assessment/README.md

 _Customer Satisfaction:_

 1. Customers who make reservations as a group will be more satisfied if they sit next to each other
-2. The middle seats give the best viewing experience, therefore costumes who sit there will have the highest satisfaction
+2. The middle seats give the best viewing experience, therefore customers who sit there will have the highest satisfaction

 _Maximum Theater Utilization:_